pkdone/practical-mongodb-aggregations-book/src/examples/time-series/iot-power-consumption.md

     },
   }},

-  // Sort each reading by device and then by timestamp {"$sort": {
+  // Sort each reading by unit/device and then by timestamp {"$sort": {
     "deviceID": 1,
     "timestamp": 1,